How To Date RITE Pressings

 RITE Account Numbers:

 In mid-1959 at the same time the word RITE began appearing in the matrix, a 3-digit number also began to appear to the right of the word RITE.
 This was an account number assigned to each company RITE was doing business with.
 I have included the account numbers in the database as it offers great insight into which labels were related to each other.
 Account numbers that are used for the first time are indicated with an asterisk *.
-Account numbers began with 100 or 101.
-The earliest know account number is 102 and belongs to Yolk Records.
+Account numbers appear to begin with number 111 which belongs to Sterling Records of Boston, Massachusetts.
 Please note, there are many instances of existing record labels being assigned new account numbers over time so you can't always assume what a company's account number is for each release without looking at the matrix.

 Dating RITE Pressings:

-I met with Carl Burkhart at his home one day in 1990 and we discussed his memories of RITE Records for several hours.
+I met with Carl Burkhardt at his home one day in 1990 and we discussed his memories of RITE Records for several hours.
 He also gave me what company records he still possessed at that time.
-Included in the material was detailed production information from late 1974 to the end of production in 1985.
+(NOTE: This did not include any recordings although his house was full of reel to reel tapes.)
+Included in this material was detailed production information from late 1974 to the end of production in 1985.
 This information indicated that RITE matrix numbers were assigned to each project when an initial deposit was given by the client.
 From that point on, some clients were much more prompt than others in completing their studio work, label design and other decisions necessary for production to occur.
 Records were pressed as they were ready for production and not in chronological matrix number order.
 Many times, records that are in consecutive matrix order may have been completed and delivered as much as one to three months apart in real time.
 There are many cases of matrix numbers that were assigned to a project and then cancelled and never produced.
 In those cases, the matrix numbers were not reused and records do not exist for those numbers.
 For all of these reasons, I have listed the information below by year and not tried to break it down further by month.

 All numbers are approximate but fairly accurate until the beginning of 1975.